zengm-games/json-web-streams/README.md

 # json-web-streams

-Streaming JSON parser built on top of web streams.
+Streaming JSON parser built on top of the Web Streams API, so it works in web browsers and Node.js.

 ## Installation